contaware/shell-docs-notes/README.md

 **Internal Field Separator**

-The characters of the `IFS` variable are delimiters used to perform the word splitting (also called field splitting).
+The characters of the IFS variable are delimiters used to perform the word splitting (also called field splitting).

-- IFS whitespaces are any sequence of whitespace characters from the `IFS` variable:
+- IFS whitespaces are any sequence of whitespace characters from the IFS variable:
   - IFS whitespaces are ignored at the beginning and end.
   - Adjacent IFS whitespaces are considered a single delimiter.
   - One non-IFS whitespace with adjacent IFS whitespaces are also considered a single delimiter.
-- `IFS` default is space + tab + newline (`unset IFS` to restore default).
+- IFS default is space + tab + newline (`unset IFS` to restore default).
-- Setting `IFS=` will disable the word splitting.
+- Setting IFS to empty/null will disable the word splitting: `IFS=`
-- To set `IFS` to a single newline:
+- To set IFS to a single newline:

   ```bash
   nlx=$(printf '\nx')  # x needed because $(..) strips trailing newlines
   IFS=${nlx%x}         # remove the above added x and assign to IFS
   ```

 ## Commands